 More than 300 artists from around Italy set up an open-air gallery along the south Naviglio Grande for this annual juried show.
 Many vendors offer to ship larger works of art, making this event a great place to look for a unique souvenir.
 Plus it's a lovely strolling and looking at artwork along and canals of Milan's Navigli neighborhood.
 Check the Navigli Grande website for more information.

-Orticola ai Giardini Pubblici - Early to mid-May
+Orticola ai Giardini Pubblici - Mid-May

 The Giardini Pubblici, Milan's Public Gardens, are a fantastic place to spend a spring day, especially when the Orticola (plant and flower show) is going on.
 The technicolor displays of native and exotic plants and flowers are a perfect antidote to the stress of the big city.
 More information is available on the Orticola website.